axelhahn/ahcrawler/docs/15_Changelog/10_Last_changes.md

 * 🟢 ADDED: user based access to projects with given role on installations with multi user access.
 This is a huge change!
 You can limit user access to projects and functionality.
 Please read the docs how to configure it. 👉 See [Security User restrictions](../60_Security/30_User_restriction.md)
 * ↗️ UPDATE: ahCrawler is PHP 8.4 ready
+* ↗️ UPDATE: PHP versions below v2 are marked as error because http 1 .1 has security issues
 * ↗️ UPDATE: replace fontawesome with tabler icons
 * ↗️ UPDATE: default light theme got colors by main section
 * ↗️ UPDATE: themes: more colors in navigation bar in deault and default dark theme.
 You can switch to the older look when setting the `[name] - simple` theme.